Joseph C. Rallo, Ph.D.

 Dr. Joseph C. Rallo was named Vice Chancellor for Academic Affairs at the Texas Tech University System in May 2012.
 In his role, Dr. Rallo coordinates and supports the distance education and online programs, as well as academic affairs, at each of the Texas Tech University System component institutions.

-As online education has become an increasingly vital component in higher education, Dr. Rallo is developing a comprehensive, system-wide strategy to enhance these programs at Texas Tech University, Texas Tech University Health Sciences Center, Angelo State University and their off-campus sites.
+As online education has become an increasingly vital component in higher education, Dr. Rallo is developing a comprehensive, system-wide strategy to enhance these programs at each component institution and their off-campus sites.
 Dr. Rallo's focus is also to enhance access and academic experiences, improve efficiency and increase course offerings.

 Prior to his appointment as vice chancellor, Dr. Rallo was named as President of Angelo State University, a component campus of the Texas Tech University System, in San Angelo, Texas in June 2007.
 During his tenure at Angelo State, the university was named to the Princeton Review’s Best Colleges for four consecutive years and was recognized as a Hispanic Serving Institution (HSI) by the United States Department of Education.

 Previously, Dr. Rallo served as Provost and Academic Vice President at Western Illinois University, and as the Dean of the College of Business and Administration and the Graduate School of Business Administration at the University of Colorado-Colorado Springs.